 Dropping the subscripts $c$, the bi-characteristic equations reduce to

 At this stage, the characteristic equations have successfully captured the correction term the Berry curvature.
-However, the expression for the extra wave packet energy $E_w$ is still complicated and may not be gauge invariant.
-We remark that, the physics papers \cites{GYN, GYN2} do not give explicit expression of $E_w$, neither do they provide any analysis to this term.
-If we prepare the initial condition in some special form, the extra wave packet energy can be further simplified.
-For example, if the initial condition is a plane wave multiplied by a periodic Bloch wave,
+However, the expression for the extra wave packet energy $E_w$ is still complicated and may not be gauge invariant {(in fact the expression of $E_w$ is not derived in previous works \cites{GYN, GYN2})}.

+{We now show that it is possible to avoid the extra wave packet energy if we consider well prepared initial condition.
+The expression of the extra wave packet energy is explicitly given by